saps2412/SpineNuancesWebsite/content/english/blog/swiss_medtech_webinar_composites_for_medical_devices.md

 draft: false
 ---

-Swiss Medtech is offering a webinar free of charge called [medtech@noon](https://www.swiss-medtech.ch/en/events/event/medtechnoon-7-october-2020) 7 October 2020 from 12:00 to 13:00 (CET).
+On 7 October 2020, Swiss Medtech offered a webinar on the advantages and challenges of composite in medical devices.

-An expert panel will answer questions on the advantages of composites based on their tailor-made material combination.
+An expert panel answered questions on the advantages and challenges of composites based on their tailor-made material combination.
-A particular focus will be given to the implementation of composites in medical devices under the current regulatory environment.
+A particular focus was given to the implementation of composites in medical devices under the current regulatory environment.

+A full recording of the webinar including links to the material presented and speakers is available at [medtech@noon](https://www.swiss-medtech.ch/en/events/event/medtechnoon-composites-medical-devices-advantages-and-challenges).